-The best thing about trivia games is its versatility—there are a multitude of categories to choose from and can be played with a few people or a much larger group.
+The best thing about trivia games is their versatility—there are a multitude of categories to choose from and can be played with a few people or a much larger group.
 The range of trivia topics can include everything from history, geography, music, films, sports, and even literature.

-Playing trivia games not only exercises the brain, but it can also allow dementia patients to remember historical events in the past, aspects of popular culture from their youth, as well as famous movies and celebrities once they are prompted with a question.
+Playing trivia games not only exercises the brain, but can also allow dementia patients to remember historical events in the past, aspects of popular culture from their youth, as well as famous movies and celebrities once they are prompted with a question.

 Naturally, our bodies will begin to gradually deteriorate with age.
-But through elderly-friendly physical activities and exercises, seniors can continue to live active lifestyles and age gracefully.
+However, through elderly-friendly physical activities and exercises, seniors can continue to live active lifestyles and age gracefully.